Create a Bazel C++ toolchain configuration for remote actions¶

 Add a

-file.
+toolchaintarget to theBUILDfile.
 This is part of Bazel's toolchain system, and adding this will help Bazel select your toolchain automatically.
-Make sure thetoolchain
+Make sure thetoolchainattribute refers to acc_toolchaintarget.Python -

 In your project's

-file, ensure that your toolchain is registered when you are using your remote configuration.
-Ensure that--crosstool_top
+.bazelrcfile, ensure that your toolchain is registered when you are using your remote configuration.
+Ensure that--crosstool_topand--host_crosstool_toprefer to yourcc_toolchain_suitetarget, and that--cpu,--host_cpu,--compiler, and--host_compilerrefer to the CPU and compiler fortoolchainsentry. -

 Verify your new toolchain configuration works by building the same C++ target using your new remote configuration from a compatible host environment.
 You may need to configure a